amouro/drupalden_iwakuni_2023/section-2.md

 </div>

 <!--
-Here comes the technical part of our project.
+Now, let's move on to the technical aspect of our project.

-I would like to share a high-level overview of migration and how we manage the development project.
+I would like to provide a high-level overview of the migration process and how we managed the development project.

-Migration is the first and the key factor to our project.
+Migration was the first and most important factor in our project.
-All the important content and assets must be migrated.
+All important content and assets needed to be migrated.

-It is not only about the content node migration, we also need to migrate files, images which were not managed in the CMS.
+It wasn't just about migrating the content nodes, we also had to migrate files and images that were not managed in the CMS.

 <b>Next slide >>>>></b>
 -->